-In 1984 the KOA (Kampgrounds of America) Owners Association created KOA Care Camps to provide opportunities for kids with cancer to attend oncology camps, where they can escape from their pain and suffering, receive their treatments, and have lots of fun while being with other kids just like them.
-Since inception, KOA Care Camps has raised more than $16,000,000 so kids can attend camp free of charge with no additional cost to their already financially burdened families.
+In 1984 the KOA (Kampgrounds of America) Owners Association created Care Camps to provide opportunities for kids with cancer to attend oncology camps, where they can escape from their pain and suffering, receive their treatments, and have lots of fun while being with other kids just like them.
+Since inception, Care Camps has raised more than $21,000,000 so kids can attend camp free of charge with no additional cost to their already financially burdened families.
 As the number of kids diagnosed with cancer continues to grow so does the demand for funding.
-In 2019 we provided financial support to 139 oncology camps disbursing more than $1.5 million in operating and capital grants.
+In 2022 we provided financial support to 132 oncology camps.

 Care Camps takes its responsibility for giving money away very seriously.
-It supports camps that serve only children who have cancer, or are in remission.
-A sibling may come, too, for they also are deeply affected as the family deals with this illness.
+It supports camps that serve children with or in remission from cancer, as well as their siblings and families as they are also affected by a cancer diagnosis.

 How Are Care Camps Funds Distributed?